 Research and Development.
 We continue to invest in research and development with a focus on innovation as we seek to improve our existing technology.
-In 2009 and 2010, we received U.S. Food and Drug

-Administration 510(k) clearance for our new Cardius[®] X-ACT imaging system and our new ergo[TM] general purpose portable imaging system, respectively.
-Research and development expenses were \$2.9 milion for the year ended December 31, 2010, representing a decrease of \$0.5 million, or 14.4%, compared to the prior year period, primarily as a result of 2009 research and development clinical evaluation efforts for our Cardius[®] X-ACT imaging system, which did not reoccur in 2010.
-Research and development expenses were 5.1% and 4.8% of Product revenue for the years ended December 31, 2010 and 2009, respectively.
-We plan to continue investing in our technology platform to penetrate new and existing market segments and attract new customers.
+In 2009 and 2010, we received U.S. Food and Drug Administration 510(k) clearance for our new Cardius® X-ACT imaging system and our new ergoTM general purpose portable imaging system, respectively.
+Research and development expenses were \$2.9 million for the year ended December 31, 2010, representing a decrease of \$0.5 million, or 14.4%, compared to the prior year period, primarily as a result of 2009 research and development clinical evaluation efforts for our Cardius® X-ACT imaging system, which did not reoccur in 2010.
+Research and development expenses were 17.3% and 19.4% of Product revenue for the years ended December 31, 2010 and 2009, respectively.